 Cynthia Emiry Roy joined Regional Hospice and Palliative Care as President & CEO in 2007.
 She has grown the organization from a small business to a $18 million non-profit corporation.
 Cynthia previously worked with the New York City Chapter of the Alzheimer’s Association and the Buoniconti Fund, the fundraising arm of the Miami Project to Cure Paralysis.
 Cynthia completed her clinical internship training at St. Vincent’s Psychiatric Hospital.
 While at Columbia University, she also worked with the United Nations, non-government organization, International Committee on Aging.

 In September 2013, Ms. Roy was appointed by Speaker of the House to Governor Malloy’s Palliative Care Advisory Council.
 Cynthia is an active member of the Connecticut Association for Healthcare at Home.
-In 2016, Cynthia was appointed to YPO, the Young Presidents’ Organization, a prestigious global network of young chief executives.
 In 2017, Cynthia won the Stevie Award for Female Executive of the Year.
 These awards are the world’s premiere business awards for female entrepreneurs and executives.
 In 2018, she was the Bronze Female Executive of the Year winner for the Women World Award.
 Cynthia was elected to the Alzheimer’s Association Connecticut chapter Board of Directors in 2018.
 Cynthia is an active member of the Young Presidents’ Organization (YPO).